Is Facebook missing/not working? See this page's footer.

 ( ) in HTML might appear as “.

-To repeat ... above all, make the formatting consistent.
-As long as words are spelled and used correctly, and your punctuation is consistent, you don't need
+But, to repeat ... above all, make the formatting consistent.
+As long as words are spelled and used correctly, and your punctuation is consistent,

 There's a saying in the voice-acting business: The actor should make the engineer's job easy.
 The same is true in proofreading.
 A professional